-If you love your wife, but she does not feel loved, who is right?
-You know you love her, so that is “reality” but if she does not feel loved then her perception is the reality in which she lives – a reality in which you don’t love her, or she is not sure you love her.
+If you love your wife, but she does not feel loved, which of you is right?
+You know you love her, making it “reality” but if she does not feel loved then her perception is the reality in which she lives – a reality in which you don’t love her, or she is not sure you love her.

-Yes, that is deeply frustrating.
-You can argue with her about it, but that will not help – in fact, it will probably make things worse.
-Alternately, you can figure out what would communicate love to your bride so she perceives your reality and starts to feel loved.
+Yes, it is deeply frustrating.
+You can argue with her about it, but that will not help.
+In fact, arguing will probably make things worse.
+Alternately, you can figure out what would communicate love to your bride so she perceives your reality and starts feeling loved.

 This is the idea behind Gary D Chapman’s best-selling book, The Five Love Languages: The Secret to Love that Lasts; we “hear” love in different ways, and communicating love effectively requires you do so in the love language your spouse hears.
 If you have never read the book, I cannot recommend it strongly enough.
 It is neither a long nor difficult read, and if you get and apply what it says your wife should start to feel more loved in short order.